Q&A with the Title IX Coordinator

 The addition of a full-time Title IX Coordinator allows for much greater coordination, consistency, and clarity on sexual assault reporting and response policies and procedures.
-I, in partnership with lead staff from the Office of Student Integrity, the Advocate Program, XUPD, and Residence Life, have devoted a great deal of energy in the last four months to reviewing, revising and strengthening Xavier's sexual assault policies and procedures, and in particular, ensuring what information and resource materials are available to students on these issues are comprehensive and clear.
+I, in partnership with lead staff from the Office of the Dean of Students, the Advocate Program, XUPD, and Residence Life, have devoted a great deal of energy in the last four months to reviewing, revising and strengthening Xavier's sexual assault policies and procedures, and in particular, ensuring what information and resource materials are available to students on these issues are comprehensive and clear.
 We will continue to do this work going forward to ensure that reports of sexual assault are handled in a manner that is not just compliant with Title IX, but that removes barriers to reporting, allows students to make informed decisions, and reflects best practices for both complainants and respondents.

 What were the recent changes made to the process of reporting sexual assault?
 What was the process before those changes?
 Why were the changes made?

 To ensure that students considering reporting a sexual assault have as clear of an understanding as possible about the range of reporting sources, options, and different potential processes available to them, we are working to create a system (as well as materials, policies and procedures supporting that system) that will connect a student with an Advocate from Xavier's Advocate Program as early as possible so that the Advocate can review options and resources with them and answer any questions the student might have.

 The process before my position was in place was that students who wanted to report sexual assault typically did so to Campus Police and/or the Dean of Students and heard about their options, related processes, and resources through those sources.
 Again, working to bolster and front-load the role of the Advocates supports our goal of having students feel as empowered and in control of the process as possible.